Harish14-Hub/harish-portfolio/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 📞 Support

-For questions or support, please contact:
-- Email: your.email@example.com
-- LinkedIn: [Your LinkedIn Profile]
-- GitHub: [Your GitHub Profile]

----

 Built with ❤️ using React.js and modern web technologies.